iAN3107/JavaImcExample/README.md

 Java

 Import the Java files into your Workspace.
-The program is IMC calculator.
+The program is a IMC calculator.